Operations

 Pre-vetting influencer profiles ensure you’re only reaching out to creators who are an excellent fit for your brand.
 It saves time and improves your chances of getting a response.
 For example, if you’re a skincare brand on a budget, you want to reach out to micro-influencers in the skincare niche.
 “Type of influencers” means you need to specify:

 • Influencer size: the ideal influencer size depends on your budget and campaign.
-The larger the influencer’s number of followers, the more they’ll charge.
+The larger the influencer’s number of followers, the more they’ll charge, and the less likely they'll be open to gifted/affiliate opportunities.

 • Influencer niche and audience: you need to find influencers who are relevant to your industry.
 Their followers should overlap with your target customers in terms of audience location, age, gender, and more.